SalmaAlassal/BeRoot/CLI & Linux File System/README.md

 # Terminal vs Shell vs Prompt

 ### Terminal

+A terminal is a text-based interface used to enter commands into and print output from a computer system.

 In the early days of computing, terminals where physical devices connected to a central computer in Universities and Research facilities.